 European countries are good examples of the aforementioned.
-As per their standards of rating, 8 is often considered good and 10 is considered exemplary.
+As per their rating standards, eight is often considered good, and ten is considered exemplary.

 3. Benchmark against your own NPS Score

-Growth is the goal and thus the bottom line is to beat your own NPS score with each survey you conduct.
-When you succeed to do so, then you have an NPS score that is not just good but really good and that’s the number which will lead your company through the right path.
+Growth is the goal, and thus, the bottom line is to beat your own NPS score with each survey you conduct.
+When you succeed in doing so, then you have an NPS score that is not just good but really good, and that’s the number that will lead your company through the right path.

-But if the converse were to happen and your NPS score shows a dip, then you will have to take it as a warning and start taking dedicated efforts to improve the score.
+But if the converse were to happen and your NPS score shows a dip, then you will have to take it as a warning and start making dedicated efforts to improve the score.